dougeby/IntuneDocs/intune/android-enterprise-settings.md

 ---

-# Android kiosk settings in Intune
+# Android enterprise kiosk settings in Intune

 Android kiosk profiles support the following configuration settings.
 When creating a profile, these settings appear when you choose **Profile type** > **Device Owner Only** > **Device restrictions**.
 To see these settings, choose **Properties** from an Android enterprise device restriction profile and then choose **Configure**.